Frame Grabbers Information

 Frame grabbers are image processing computer boards that capture and store image data for industrial applications such as quality control.
 Frame grabbers can operate in monochrome or color.
 Monochrome is black and white, or grayscale; the image is presented in black, white, and grayscale.
 The range of colors is generated with varying combinations of different discrete colors.
 One common technique is sensing the red, green, and blue components (RGB) and combining them to create a wide spectrum of colors.

 Output choices for frame grabbers include RS170, CCIR, RS330, RS422, NTSC, Y/C, RGB, PAL, SVGA, and VGA.
-Common display features include single screen (pass through) operation or dual screen operation, hardware image processor, hardware scaling, hardware region or interest, strobe output, strobe output, and acceptance or generation of video timing signals.
+Common display features include single screen (pass through) operation or dual screen operation, hardware image processor, hardware scaling, hardware region or interest, strobe output, and acceptance or generation of video timing signals.
 Computer bus interface choices for frame grabbers include PCSI bus, ISA/EISA bus, VESA/Local bus, PC card/PCMCIA, Mac-Nubus, Mac-PCI, Sun-Sbus, STD bus, Multibus, VME, and VXI/MXI.
 An important environmental parameter to consider is the operating temperature.

 Chris Whytehead / CC BY-SA 3.0